BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 ## 10. Depth Output

-Correct depth writing is mandatory for proper occlusion.
+Correct depth is mandatory for proper occlusion.

 ### Billboard Depth Model

-The sprite writes depth as if it were a **flat billboard** at the sprite plane (the plane passing through the **model center**, perpendicular to the camera).
+The sprite behaves as a **flat billboard** at the sprite plane (the plane passing through the **model center**, perpendicular to the camera).
 This means:

-* All pixels of the sprite share the same depth value.
+* All pixels of the sprite share approximately the same depth value.
 * The sprite is either entirely in front of or entirely behind other geometry.
 * No partial occlusion occurs within a single sprite.